 Honors & Awards

-- 2016 AANS/NREF Medical Student Summer Research Fellow
+- Best Abstract Award, AANS/NREF Medical Student Summer Research Fellowship, 2016

 Limaye K, Zanaty M, Hudson JS, Nakagawa D, Al Kasab S, Dandapat S, Kung DK, Ortega-Gutierrez S, Jabbour P, Samaniego E, Hasan D. The safety & efficacy of continuous tirofiban as a mono-antiplatelet therapy in the management of ruptured aneurysms treated using stent-assisted coiling or flow diversion and requiring ventricular drainage: a pilot study.
 Neurosurgery (In press), 2019.